yana-yelnikova/Silver_Screen/README.md

 * **Git & GitHub**: For version control.

 ## Data Sources
-This project uses 5 raw data sources provided by 'Silver Screen':
+This project is based on 5 raw data files (CSVs) provided by 'Silver Screen'.
+The source files are located in the `/seeds` directory of this repository and are loaded into the data warehouse using the `dbt seed` command.

 | Source Name       | Description                                                                 |
 |-------------------|-----------------------------------------------------------------------------|